Friday, May 30, 2014

 Beautiful Manta Ray

-Snorkeling on a nearby section of the Belize Barrier Reef
+Snorkeling the Belize Barrier Reef

 Getting wet - Lynda and Kevin/otherwise known as Joe

 Then we were homeward bound, bouncing through bumpy seas.
 The waves slapped the bow and splashed over the port (left side) of the panga.
 One of our boatmates, Doug, wore his snorkel and mask as the warm water splashed over him.
-It was a very wet and laughter-filled ride home.
+It was a wet and laughter-filled ride home.

-Great adventure; thank you Tony, Alberto and Noah Garcia.
+Great adventure; thank you, Tony, Alberto and Noah Garcia.

 Boatmates!

-Note: currently the price per person is $65.00 USD or $800.00 MX pesos.
-The cost includes equipment, cold beverages and a delicious lunch.
-Bring a towel, sunscreen lotion, sunglasses, and camera.
-Wearing your swimsuit is the easiest solution as you will be wet several times during the excursion.
-A long sleeved shirt to protect your arms from sunburn is also a good idea.
+Bring a towel, sunscreen lotion, sunglasses, and a camera.
+Wearing your swimsuit is the easiest solution, as you will be wet several times during the excursion.
+A long-sleeved shirt to protect your arms from sunburn is also a good idea.

 Grilled chicken and grilled fish.
 Yum!